Visit the EEC

 Q: Can the Electoral Education Centre help with student elections in regional or remote Western Australia?

-Yes.
-The Electoral Education Centre (EEC) can usually travel to, and conduct student elections in regional and remote areas.
-However, bookings must be made well in advance.
-If staff are unable to visit your school for any reason, the EEC can still provide assistance by preparing all the ballot papers and sending them to your school.
-After voting, the ballot papers are returned to the EEC, where staff will conduct the count and notify you of the results.
+Yes, it may be possible but if the staff are unable to visit your school, the EEC can still assist by preparing all the ballot papers and sending them to you.
+After voting, the ballot papers are returned to the EEC, where staff will conduct the counts and notify you of the results.

 Q: How are student elections conducted?